Cars, sugar and cruises: How the Port of Baltimore closure could hurt the economy - KESQ

 One of the key manufacturers located at the Baltimore harbor is the Domino Sugar refinery, the 115-year old facility that the company says is the largest cane sugar refinery in the Western hemisphere.
 One of the oldest manufacturers in the city, its Domino Sugar sign is a well-known Baltimore landmark.

-The refinery takes raw sugar imported by ship and refines it into various sugar products.
-Company officials did not respond to questions about the inventory of raw sugar the refinery has on hand, nor its operational plan during the shutdown of Baltimore’s shipping.
+The refinery takes raw sugar imported by ship and refines it into various products.
+Company officials did not respond to questions about the inventory of raw sugar the refinery has on hand, nor its operational plan during the shutdown of the port.

 Baltimore also has a cruise terminal, serving ships operated by Royal Caribbean (RCL), Carnival (CCL) and Norwegian (NCLH).
 Cruises carrying more than 444,000 passengers departed from the port last year.